learn-with-devops/devops/k8s/readme.md

 	- PV is created cluster level and pvc belong to namespace level
 	- With Storage class you can automate the PV creation by specifing only pv claim.
 	- If you declare PV then PVC you need to use the same labels, storage type, access modes and resources ( Some times if the avilable resources are more than u requested also fine ).
+## Name Spaces

+default The default namespace for objects with no other namespace

+	kube-system The namespace for objects created by the Kubernetes system kube-public This namespace is created automatically and is readable by all users (including those not authenticated).
+This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
+The public aspect of this namespace is only a convention, not a requirement. kube-node-lease This namespace for the lease objects associated with each node which improves the performance of the node heartbeats as the cluster scales.

 # Architecture types
 	- Monolithic ( thease are tightly coupled and if any function down entire application down .. ex: WAR/JAR )